 At the end of your bio, talk about your spouse and children noting briefly what they’re doing.
 Talk about your leisure passions and hobbies, but take it a little further than just listing them.
 Often your key brand attributes come into play when you pursue these activities.
-Wrapped up in a brief story, your favorite pastimes can spark interest from those who share them.
+Wrapped up in a brief story, your favorite pastimes can spark interest from those who also have those interests.

-Bios are essential introductions for speaking engagements.
-When making a presentation or giving a speech, give your bio to the introducer ahead of time to whomever will be introducing you.
+- Bios are essential introductions for speaking engagements.
+When making a presentation or giving a speech, give your bio ahead of time to whomever will be introducing you.

 You can see how executive branding and career storytelling come together in a bio I created for a client of mine, Bruce Smythe, a CEO/COO of Manufacturing Operations.
 He was not in a confidential search, so didn’t require that I fictionalize his identifying information.

 Need help with personal branding, your LinkedIn profile, resume and biography, and getting your executive job search on track . . . to land a great-fit new gig?